 An employee is required to do the job, meet deadlines and goals and contribute to the company’s growth.
 He or she is responsible to make the company flourish.

-An employee depends on the company as far as financial stability is concerned and they can switch from one job to another as per their convenience (as long as it is not a contract-based one).
+An employee depends on the company as far as financial stability is concerned and they can switch from one job to another at their convenience (as long as it is not a contract-based one).

-Based on his or her performance, employees even get bonuses, appraisals, perquisites, etc. An employee must try hard to stay in the employer’s good books.
+Based on their performance, employees even get bonuses, appraisals, perquisites, etc. An employee must try hard to stay in the employer’s good books.
 It will definitely increase their opportunity to grow in the company.
 An employee must always be eager to learn and have a healthy relationship with his or her employer.

 Who Is an “Employer”?